 Once the HCHP has reached its decision, the student facing charges will be called back to the hearing room.
 The HCHP will inform the student of its finding.
 If the HCHP finds the student not responsible, the hearing will conclude.
-If the HCHP finds the student responsible, the hearing will transition into a Sanction Hearing.
+If the HCHP finds the student responsible, the hearing will transition into a Sanctions Hearing.

 ii.
-Sanction Hearing
+Sanctions Hearing

-When a student is found responsible for the alleged honor code violation, either by accepting responsibility following the investigation report or as a result of a hearing panel, an HCHP shall determine the appropriate sanctions for the violation.
+When a student is found responsible for an alleged honor code violation, either by accepting responsibility following the investigation report or as a result of a hearing panel, an HCHP shall determine the appropriate sanctions for the violation.

-At the Sanction Hearing, the student facing charges will have the opportunity to present any mitigating evidence or testimony relevant to the HCHP's decision.
-The Sanction Hearing shall not be a venue for the student facing charges to appeal the findings of the Investigation Report or the Conduct Hearing.
+At the Sanctions Hearing, the student facing charges will have the opportunity to present any mitigating evidence or testimony relevant to the HCHP's decision.
+The Sanctions Hearing shall not be a venue for the student facing charges to appeal the findings of the Investigation Report or the Conduct Hearing.

-The HCHP may impose any sanctions that they deem appropriate to the Honor Code Violation.
+The HCHP may impose any sanctions that the panel deems appropriate to the Honor Code Violation.
 The following is a non-exhaustive list of potential sanctions which may be imposed:

+Written Reprimand

-- a.
-Written Reprimand - b.
-Honor Probation, which includes a loss of any scholarship award, loss of present leadership positions, and a bar from seeking future leadership positions for the duration of the probation - c.
-Ethical Counseling / Reflective exercise - d.
-Academic Sanctions, including losing credit for an assignment or losing credit for a course - e.
-Suspension for a defined period of time - f.
-Suspension for an indeterminate period of time, with reinstatement contingent on the completion of specific requirements - g.
-Expulsion with the opportunity to withdraw - h.
-Expulsion d) EXTENSIONS OF TIME e) DECISION
+Honor Probation, which includes a loss of any scholarship award, loss of present leadership positions, and a bar from seeking future leadership positions for the duration of the probation

+Ethical Counseling / Reflective exercise

+Academic Sanctions, including losing credit for an assignment or losing credit for a course

+Suspension for a defined period of time

+Suspension for an indeterminate period of time, with reinstatement contingent on the completion of specific requirements

+Expulsion with the opportunity to withdraw

+Expulsion